bruceblore/BangleApps/apps/bruceclk/README.md

     * long local format: DEC 19 2021
 * Weekday can be shown (on seconds screen only instead of year)

+In this version, additional features have been added:

+* Tap the screen to load shortcuts to stopwatch, qalarm, scicalc, and dtlaunch.

+* Swipe up or down to open the messages app, if installed.
+(If not installed, same as a left/right swipe)

+* Swipe left and right to alternate between step count and weather display.

 ## Usage

 Install Anton clock through the Bangle.js app loader.